Tmist3r/MMM-PublicTransportHafas/README.md

 Pull requests are of course also very welcome 🙂

+### Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Developer commands

 - `npm run lint` - Run linting and formatter checks.
 - `npm run lint:fix` - Fix linting and formatter issues.
+- `npm run release` - Bump version for release.
 - `npm run test` - Run linting and formatter checks + Run spelling check.
 - `npm run test:spelling` - Run spelling check.

-- `npm run release` - Bump version for release.
+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.